 Prior research on LGB poverty and government assistance receipt has been limited by small sample sizes and the necessity of using same-sex couple status to infer sexual orientation (which excludes single sexual minorities and bisexual individuals and may lead to unrepresentative estimates) (Albelda et al., 2009; Badgett et al., 2013; Badgett, 2018; DiBennardo & Gates, 2014; Schneebaum & Badgett, 2019; Uhrig, 2015).
+Related work examines LGB disparities in several key economic vulnerability measures during the pandemic, including pandemic-related job loss, food insufficiency, and housing insecurity, finding broad negative differentials in economic security for LGB adults (M. Martell & Roncolato, 2022).
 We leverage the large sample sizes of self-identified sexual minorities in the U.S. Census Bureau's Household Pulse Survey (HPS) to evaluate the economic outcomes and government assistance receipt of sexual minorities relative to their heterosexual counterparts.
 We are among the first, to the best of our knowledge, to examine differences by sexual orientation across subjective measures of economic status.
 Additionally, we evaluate several government assistance programs that have not previously been examined in the context of differences by sexual orientation: the child tax credit, unemployment insurance, rental assistance, and stimulus payments.
 We also examine whether government assistance differentials for sexual minorities are homogeneous for bisexual and lesbian/gay individuals, identifying disparities that may face a subset of sexual minorities but be obscured in overall figures.
 Finally, we use data collected during the COVID-19 pandemic, a period of heightened economic distress when government assistance programs were increasingly utilized across the population.
 Evaluating the receipt and utilization of public assistance programs by sexual orientation is crucial for policymakers that must consider the potential for heterogeneous effects of policy on different communities, especially those with a history of worse economic outcomes.

 We report several key results.
 We find that bisexuals have lower incomes and are more likely to report household incomes below the federal poverty level (FPL) than heterosexuals.
 Similarly, gay men, lesbian women, and bisexual individuals self-report higher economic insecurity than heterosexuals.
 Additionally, we find that sexual minorities are more likely to receive and utilize government services than heterosexuals.
-Differences in receiving government assistance persist when controlling for FPL status, and we find evidence of higher utilization among gay and bisexual men compared to heterosexual men when restricting to a subsample of individuals who report household incomes below the FPL.
+Differences in receiving government assistance persist when allowing for selection into FPL status, and we find evidence of higher utilization among gay and bisexual men compared to heterosexual men when restricting to a subsample of individuals who report household incomes below the FPL.
 We explore several potential reasons for this differential in our discussion, including social network effects, stigma differences surrounding the use of public assistance, and education differences.
 Finally, we evaluate receipt of the child tax credit by sexual orientation and find that gay men and lesbian women are less likely to receive the child tax credit than their heterosexual peers, even after adjusting for the presence of a child in the household and the total number of children in the household.
 This difference holds even for the subsample of individuals who report household incomes below the FPL.